 The more they practice, the more confident they’ll be.

 Weather is unpredictable, no matter the season.
-A clear plan reduces stress dramatically.
+So, having a clear Plan B will reduces your stress dramatically in the days leading up to your wedding.

 Your Weather Plan Should Include: